image captured on trail cameras by Game Services Tasmania -Great Pine Tier fire scar

 Background

-Tasmania Parks and Wildlife Service is undertaking a wild fallow deer control project within the western section of the Central Plateau Conservation Area in May 2025.
-This project will build on the successes of the “TWWHA – Deer Control Project 2023 and 2024” where more than 1000 deer have already been removed.
+The Department of Natural Resources and Environment Tasmania (NRE Tas) has successfully undertaken a wild fallow deer control project within the western section of the Central Plateau Conservation Area in May 2025.
+This project has built on the successes of the “TWWHA – Deer Control Project 2023 and 2024” where more than 1000 deer have already been removed.

-The Tasmanian Wilderness World Heritage Area (TWWHA) Deer Control Project 2025 aims to remove wild fallow deer from Central Plateau Conservation Area and maintain eradication of deer from Walls of Jerusalem National Park.
+The Tasmanian Wilderness World Heritage Area (TWWHA) Deer Control Project 2025 aimed to remove wild fallow deer from Central Plateau Conservation Area and maintain eradication of deer from Walls of Jerusalem National Park.

-The project is an aerial shooting program from a helicopter using thermal technology.
+The project was an aerial shooting program from a helicopter using thermal technology.
 This method has been used with great success over the last two years in the TWWHA.

-The control area will be closed to all users from Monday, 28th April to Sunday, 1 June 2025 inclusive.
+The control area was closed to all users from Monday 28 April - Sunday 1 June 2025.

-The deer control area includes the western section Central Plateau Conservation Area west of Highland Lakes Road and Marlborough Road, north of Lyell Highway to the boundary with the Walls of Jerusalem National Park.
-Ritters track, Lake Fanny Track, Olive Lagoon track and Split Rock Track west of Highland Lakes Road are included in the control area.
+The deer control area included the western section Central Plateau Conservation Area (CPCA) west of Highland Lakes Road and Marlborough Road, north of Lyell Highway to the boundary with the Walls of Jerusalem National Park (wWoJNP).
+Ritters track, Lake Fanny Track, Olive Lagoon track and Split Rock Track west of Highland Lakes Road were included in the control area.

 Map of affected area for Tasmanian Wilderness World Heritage Area Deer Control Project